Introduction to the Benefits of Deadlifts

 And along with the deadlift, use these five simple steps to lose weight.

-6. Don’t Waste Your Time in the Gym
+#6.
+Don’t Waste Your Time Working Out

 The most common weight lifting mistake is going to the gym only to do dumbbell curls, or worse, machine curls.
-So, do not spend 30 minutes of your precious time to work on only one muscle group.

 Focus on the deadlift, which targets the main muscle groups of your entire body, such as:

-- Lower, middle and upper back
+- Lower, middle, and upper back

 - Trapezius muscles